Log into the WebSphere Integrated Solutions Console (ISC) for your HCL Connections Environment.

 name space bindings

-for CMM Migrator using the exact values provided by the Huddo team.
+for CCM Migrator using the exact values provided by the Huddo team.

 Limited licences also require